 K-State Graduate School Application

-Finally, applicants who are invited to interview must complete an application for graduate study at K-State and pay the appropriate fee.
+Finally, applicants who are invited to interview must complete an application for graduate study at K-State and pay the $65 non-refundable fee.

 Letters of Reference